Shell wins appeal against order to cut emissions – DW – 11/12/2024

 The court agreed with the original ruling that "protection from dangerous climate change is a human right."
 However, it ruled that while the oil and gas giant has a responsibility to reduce its emissions, Shell has the right to decide how it will make these cuts.

-Friends of the Earth Netherlands (Milieudefensie), which initially led the complaint against Shell in 2019, saw some positives, despite its court win in 2021 being overturned.
+Friends of the Earth Netherlands (Milieudefensie), which initially led the complaint against Shell in 2019, saw some positives, despite its 2021 court win being overturned.

 "This hurts," said Donald Pols, Director of Friends of the Earth Netherlands.
 "At the same time, we see that this case has ensured that big polluters are not inviolable and has further fueled the debate about their responsibility in countering dangerous climate change.
 That is why we continue to crack down on big polluters like Shell.”